 SAMHSA Treatment Locator: http://findtreatment.samhsa.gov/ or 1-800-662-HELP

 Real Warriors - Studies have shown a link between stressful life events and substance misuse in the military.
 Service members frequently experience stress due to situations like training, combat or multiple deployments.
-Service members who have experienced these events may turn to substances to help them find relief.
-This can include using alcohol, tobacco, or prescription and non-prescription drugs.
+Service members who have experienced these events may turn to substances such as: alcohol, tobacco, or prescription and non-prescription drugs.